 The High Court is the supreme judicial body in a state.
 According to Article 214, each state of India shall have a High Court.
 However, Article 231 also mentions that there can be a common High Court for two or more states or for two or more states and a Union territory.
 The IAS Exam aspirants should know the number of High Courts in India.
 There are 25 High Courts in India, three having control over more than one State.
 Delhi has a High Court of its own among the Union Territories.
 Each High Court shall consist of a Chief Justice and such other judges appointed by the President of India.

-This article is an important topic in the Indian Polity for the IAS Exam.
+This article will give you the list of High Courts, for the IAS Exam.

 |Aspirants can refer to the following links for Civil Services Examination preparation!|